 Over the past few months, I have been writing about ideas and thoughts aimed at helping facilitate subtle transformation among my readers and also offer them an opportunity to lead more fulfilled lives through rational thinking.
 I have covered ideas such as knowing versus believing, admiring versus imitation, observing versus judging, and tolerating versus suppressing.
-If there is one underlying idea that is at the root of all the ideas I have discussed, it is the idea of attachment.
+If there is one underlying idea that is at the root of all the ideas I have discussed, it is attachment.
 If we can master attachment, we would have control of our feelings and emotions and, thus, be able to lead happier, more fulfilled lives.

 What is attachment?